SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-06-trump-redux.md

 > Democracy is the recurrent suspicion that more than half of the people are right more
 > than half of the time.

-This is the other half of the time.
-Half of us are proudly ignorant and venomously racist.
+This is the _other_ half of the time: half of us are proudly ignorant and venomously racist.

 I don't quite see, yet, how the rest of us can survive that.